Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

-The proof of Proposition~\ref{proposition:1} can be derived by incorporating Lemma~\ref{lemma:1} and Lemma~\ref{lemma:2}, which are depicted in detail in Appendix B. Proposition~\ref{proposition:1} reveals that under the RC-S robot control scheme, the system's maximum operational efficiency has a critical point, and this critical point is not achieved when all loading stations are open.
-This may seem counter-intuitive, but remember that we have assumptions of workload balancing and uniformly distributed sorting demands.
-When any short-sighted dispatch strategy is employed at the loading stations, robots dispatched from the corners will negatively impact the overall throughput of the entire system.
+The proof of Proposition~\ref{proposition:TM} can be established by combining Lemma~\ref{lemma:1} and Lemma~\ref{lemma:2}, and is presented in detail in Appendix~B. Proposition~\ref{proposition:TM} reveals that under the RC-S robot control scheme, the maximum throughput has a critical point, and that this critical point is not attained when all loading stations are activated, due to workload balancing and uniformly distributed demand.
+When the proportion of active loading stations approaches 1, the growth rate of $n^{\text{occupied}}_{VP}$ becomes slower than the growth rate of the service path length, resulting in a decrease in throughput.
+We will verify this formula through experiments in the next section.